uppedtrout/Better-config/README.md

 SPIRIT OF THE SKY, REMEMBER!
 SPIRIT OF THE EARTH, REMEMBER!
 Spirits, Lords of the Earth, Remember!
-Spirits, Ladies of the Earth, Remember!Downloaded from www.holybooks.com Spirits, Lords of the Air Remember!
+Spirits, Ladies of the Earth, Remember!
+Spirits, Lords of the Air Remember!
 Spirits, Ladies of the Air, Remember!
 Spirits, Lords of the Fire, Remember!